Invary/cnc/README.md

 [CNC3040Z](https://s.click.aliexpress.com/e/_DC8N8X1) has 360x545mm stage using 3 pcs of [20120](https://s.click.aliexpress.com/e/_DnaMZth). <br />
 This stage is common in CNC, but has some disadvantages such as wide groove spacing, necessity to use big screw for T-nut, etc. <br />
-Therefore, change to allow the use of 20 alminium profile tools. <br />
+Therefore, change to user friendly 20 alminium profile stage. <br />

 ![stage](https://raw.githubusercontent.com/Invary/cnc/main/img/stage_480x280.png)